superterrific/cms-test/src/posts/wrap-up.md

   * Ability to display values from front matter fields in the directory listing page, for example also displaying value in "date" field or "tags".
 * It would be nice if images added to the body of a post included lazy loading.
 I created a snippet for images as a work around but that takes away from the ease of use of adding an image.
 * Would be nice to be able to set the default editor to raw rather an WYSIWYG.
-* When creating bullet lists using the WYSIWYG editor, the content withing the line item is set in a p tag.
+* When creating bullet lists using the WYSIWYG editor, the content within the line item is set in a p tag.

 ## One more test